Lilith (Marvel Comics): Dracula's daughter

 Lilith is Dracula's oldest child and is his only child by his first wife, Zofia, who was forced on Dracula by his father through an arranged marriage.
 After Dracula's father died, he renounced Zofia and forced her and their infant daughter to leave Castle Dracula so that he could marry his second wife, Maria, the woman he truly loved.
 Lilith was raised by Gypsies to whom she had been entrusted after her mother's suicide.
 Lilith's foster-mother was the Gypsy elder Gretchin.
 When Lilith was a young girl, Dracula, now a vampire thanks to the Gypsy woman Leandra, attacked and murdered many Gypsies, including Gretchin's son Arni, enraging her into seeking revenge.
-She cast a spell upon Lilith to make her into a vampire, but one with rather different powers: unlike conventional Marvel Comics vampires, she did not fear holy symbols, was not able to be killed by being out in the daylight and did not need to sleep in a coffin lined with her native soil.
+She cast a spell upon Lilith to make her into a vampire, but one with rather different powers: unlike conventional vampires, she does not require blood to survive, does not fear holy symbols, cannot be killed by sunlight, and does not need to sleep in a coffin lined with her native soil.
 As part of the curse, she would haunt Dracula, ever opposing him, until Dracula was finally, irrevocably destroyed.
 Whenever she was "killed", she would be reborn by her spirit taking over the body of an innocent woman who wanted her father dead; this included the ability to shift forms and clothing between Lilith's own form and that of her "hostess".

-Lilith normally appeared, when in her own form, as a tall, beautiful woman with long black hair and a family resemblance to Dracula, dressed in a red and black skin-tight costume and cape with a bat-like ornament in her hair.
+Lilith normally appears as a tall, beautiful woman with long black hair and a family resemblance to Dracula, dressed in a red and black skin-tight costume and cape with a bat-like ornament in her hair.
 As a vampire, she could change into a wolf, a bat, or mist (the latter either wholly or partially), and had limited control over weather, as well as the ability to command bats, wolves, dogs, rats and mice.
-Although she could drink blood, she was not dependent upon it for sustenance.